MartaTilman/SongGuesser/README.md

 The game also uses:

-- browser-generated RSA-PSS wallets for players,
+- browser-generated ECDSA wallets for players,
 - signed `join_lobby` and `submit_answer` actions,
 - salted song commitments before each round,
 - song reveal data after each round,